 Two Fundamental Properties of the Mind

 First, classical physical objects only have properties that describe themselves; e.g., a particle’s mass is a property of that particle.
 The mind, however, describes other objects and its states are about the states of other objects.
-A material object’s properties are always about that object, because the objects are supposed to exist independent of other objects.
-If an object had to refer to another object, then the reference must exist in some form prior to the referring object.
+A material object’s properties are always about that object.
 This property of the mind is sometimes called intentionality or aboutness by which the mind describes other objects or minds; the reference constitutes knowledge or belief about the world.
-Material objects (in classical physics), cannot have referential properties.
+Material objects cannot have referential properties.

 Second, the mind perceives and represents meanings in object collections that could not be reduced to individual objects.
-An example of this collective behavior is the ability to read a book and derive meanings from it beyond the measurements of the shapes or sizes of the individual squiggles in the book.
-Or the ability to understand that some set of individual physical frequencies collectively constitutes a musical composition.
-Meanings are always defined and created in object collections rather than in individual objects.
-While individual objects have physical properties, object collections additionally have meanings.
+An example of this collective behavior is the ability to read a book and derive meanings beyond the measurements of the shapes or sizes of the squiggles in the book.
+Or the ability to understand that some frequencies collectively form a musical composition.
+Meanings are defined in object collections rather than in individual objects.
+While individual objects have physical properties, object collections have meanings.
 Since these meanings arise only in collections, and cannot be attributed to individual objects, they cannot be reduced to individual objects.

-The idea, therefore, that there is a parallel between the fluidity of water and the mind is flawed because contextuality and intentionality do not have a parallel in water’s fluidity.
-By definition, intentionality requires one object referring to another, and contextuality represents how an object acquires meanings in relation to other objects.
-The correct parallel between the mind and water would be if a pitcher of water was used as a picture of the ocean (intentionality) or if water was used a symbol of a changing world in distinction to a stone which would symbolize permanence (contextuality).
+The idea, therefore, that there is a parallel between the fluidity of water and the mind is flawed because intentionality requires one object referring to another, and contextuality represents how an object acquires meanings in relation to other objects.
+The correct parallel between the mind and water would be if a pitcher of water was used as a pictorial representation of the ocean (intentionality) or if water was used a symbolic representation of a changing world in distinction to a stone which would symbolize permanence (contextuality).